ernieWithOutBert/Rp2040-DebuggerSetup/README.md

 There is a predefined interface file available.
 If you want to use that one skip the next part and check the pin-out from the official documentation.

-### create custom config file
+### Create custom config file

 If you want to use custom pins you need to create your own interface config therefor just create a .cfg file in the home directory.
 The benefit is that you can arrange the pins on your IO header so that you are able to use a 1 to 1 cable.
+The RP2040 has the ground pin in the middle so we will be using the pins 22 and 18.

 let's create a custom interface config for SWD debugging on a RP2040 device